edges-collab/edges-analysis/docs/library_usage.rst

 Making Plots
 ~~~~~~~~~~~~
-The :mod:`edges_analysis.plots` module contains functions that can be used to make plots
+The :mod:`pygsdata.plots` module contains functions that can be used to make plots
 from a GSData object.
 For example, let's say we have a GSData file::

-    from edges_analysis import GSData, plots
+    from pygsdata import GSData, plots
     data = GSData.from_file('2015_202_00.gsh5')

     # Plot a flagged waterfall of the data (whether it's residuals or spectra)